claudioc/jingo/README.md

 Installation
 ------------

-`npm install jingo` or download/clone the whole thing and run "npm install".
+`npm install jingo` or download/clone the whole thing and run `npm install`.

+Note: if you already have Jingo installed, please also run `npm prune` (some modules can be stale and need to be removed).

 Jingo needs a config file and to create a sample config file, just run `jingo -s`, redirect the output on a file and then edit it (`jingo -s > config.yaml`).
 The config file contains all the available configuration options.
 Be sure to provide a valid server hostname (like wiki.mycompany.com) if you use a 3rd party provider for authentication (like Google or GitHub).
 It is needed for them to be able to get back to you.